Sir Rowland Blennerhassett, 1st Baronet

+Life

 Blennerhassett was the son of Robert Blennerhassett and Frances Yielding.
 He was the great-grandson of Robert Blennerhassett MP.

 He trained as an attorney and practised law.
 He was the colonel of the 'Laune Rangers' militia regiment of volunteers from 1779 to 1782.
 Between 1796 and 1797 he was a Justice of the Peace in County Kerry.
 Blennerhassett resettled his family at Cahirmoreaun, just outside Tralee, renaming both the house and the village Blennerville in his family's honour.
 He built a large new family home at Churchtown House, Knockane.
 In 1800 he was granted permission to hold four fairs a year and one market a week in Blennerville, which providing him with extra income.
 Blennerhassett established in Blennerville a windmill around 1800 which still exists and a Church of Ireland school, called the Erasmus Smith School, in 1812.
 On 22 September 1809 he was created a baronet of Blennerville in the County of Kerry, in the Baronetage of the United Kingdom.
 He was confirmed the right to bear the family coat of arms a year earlier.

+Family

-Blennerhassett married his first cousin, Millicent Agnes Yielding, the daughter of Richard Yielding, on 31 October 1762.
-Millicent was killed in an accident in 1801.
-She got a blow from one of the sails of their newbuilt windmill.
+Blennerhassett married his first cousin, Millicent Agnes Yielding, the daughter of Richard Yielding, on 31 October 1762; she was killed in an accident in 1801, receiving a blow from one of the sails of their windmill.
 Together, they had five children: